Cyanobacterial Blooms in the Baltic Sea

-HELCOM Baltic Sea Environment Fact Sheet 2016, Published on 23 November 2016.
+HELCOM Baltic Sea Environment Fact Sheet 2017, Published on 25 January 2018.

 Author: Jörgen Öberg – Swedish Meteorological and Hydrological Institute